smithara/MagGeo/README.md

 ![img](images/poetry_token.png)

-Once the data has been downloaded, MagGeo will process it to make the annotation process ( for more information about how it is done, visit [our methodological paper in Movement Ecology](https://movementecologyjournal.biomedcentral.com/track/pdf/10.1186/s40462-021-00268-4.pdf))
+Once the data has been downloaded, MagGeo will process it to run the annotation process ( for more information about how this is done, visit [our methodological paper in Movement Ecology](https://movementecologyjournal.biomedcentral.com/track/pdf/10.1186/s40462-021-00268-4.pdf))

-The las step MagGeo does is annotating the gathered data, that would take more time depending how big your dataset is.
-In our example it only takes 4 seconds.
+This is the last step that MagGeo does, that would not take long, but it will  depend on how big is your dataset.
+In our example it only takes 4 seconds approximatly.

 ![img](images/poetry_annotate.png)

 And **Congrats** **you got annotated data**.
 The results will be stored in the folder results for your futher analysis.
 You will find a .csv file named **GeoMagResult_+name_of_your_csv_file_trajectory.csv**

-#### 6.1 Run MagGeo using your data.
+### 7 Run MagGeo using your data.

 If you are ready to annotate your GPS trajectories.
 You need to update the parameters file in MagGeo and let the program know what are the correct values of your data.